nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 C.H.I.P.
 Pro has an onboard ceramic antenna that is intended for debugging purposes only.
 We recommend the use of an external antenna for all product applications.

 ### Connect Antenna
+C.H.I.P.
+Pro uses a standard 50Ω IPEX (Hirose U.FL compatible) connector for the external antenna path.

-Coming straight from the top push the antenna onto the connector.
+To connect an antenna, come straight from the top and push the antenna onto the connector.
 Keep in mind the connector will wear out over time.
 We suggest keeping the disconnect/connect cycle down to 10 or less.

 [![wifi antenna connector](images/wifiConnectB.jpg)] (images/wifiConnectB.jpg) | [![push antenna on](images/wifiPush.jpg)] (images/wifiPush.jpg) |
 |:---:|:---:|